 By John Vartanian

 About the author: John Vartanian was the founder as well as the president and CEO of Medical Imaging Resources for 23 years.
 Medical Imaging Resources provided high-end mobile and fixed-site imaging systems, MRI, CT, nuclear medicine and cardiac cath labs to the market for over two decades.
-Vartanian has worked in the high-end imaging market since 1985.
+John Vartanian has worked in the high-end imaging market since 1985.